carlowahlstedt/carlowahlstedt.github.io/README.md

 Many personalization settings in `_config.yml`, such as setting your name and site's description, changing the background colour/image, setting your avatar to add a little image in the navigation bar, customizing the links in the menus, customizing what social media links to show in the footer, etc.

-### Allowing users to leave comments

-If you want to enable comments on your site, Beautiful Jekyll supports either the [Disqus](https://disqus.com/) comments plugin, [Facebook](https://developers.facebook.com/docs/plugins/comments) comments, [Staticman](https://staticman.net) or [JustComments](https://just-comments.com).
-If any of these are set in the configuration file, then all blog posts will have comments turned on by default.
-To turn off comments on a particular blog post, add `comments: false` to the YAML front matter.
-If you want to add comments on the bottom of a non-blog page, add `comments: true` to the YAML front matter.

-#### Disqus comments

-To use Disqus, simply sign up to [Disqus](https://disqus.com/) and add your Disqus shortname to the `disqus` parameter in the `_config.yml` file.

-#### Facebook comments

-To use Facebook comments, create a Facebook app using [Facebook developers](https://developers.facebook.com/docs/apps/register), and add the Facebook App ID to the `fb_comment_id` parameter in `_config.yml`.

-#### Staticman comments

-To use Staticman, you first need to invite `staticmanlab` as a collaborator to your repository (by going to your repository **Settings** page, navigate to the **Collaborators** tab, and add the username `staticmanlab`), and then accept the invitation by going to `https://staticman3.herokuapp.com/v3/connect/github/<username>/<repo-name>`.
-Lastly, fill in your `repository` and `branch` in the Staticman section of `_config.yml`.

-#### JustComments

-To use JustComments you first need to have an account.
-After you just need to copy the API key to the `just-comments` property in `_config.yml` file.

-### Adding Google Analytics to track page views

-Beautiful Jekyll lets you easily add Google Analytics to all your pages.
-This will let you track all sorts of information about visits to your website, such as how many times each page is viewed and where (geographically) your users come from.
-To add Google Analytics, simply sign up to [Google Analytics](https://www.google.com/analytics/) to obtain your Google Tracking ID, and add this tracking ID to the `google_analytics` parameter in `_config.yml`.

 ### Sharing blog posts on social media

 By default, all blog posts will have buttons at the bottom of the post to allow people to share the current page on Twitter/Facebook/LinkedIn.
 You can choose to enable/disable specific social media websites in the `_config.yml` file.
 You can also turn off the social media buttons on specific blog posts using `social-share: false` in the YAML front matter.